tornikegomareli/beam/README.md

 ## Why

 UIKit and SwiftUI don't ship a "moving colorful border" primitive.
-The typical workaround is an `AngularGradient` + rotation + masking + blur — which animates the host view's hierarchy on every frame, thrashes layout, and still doesn't look right on rounded corners.
+The typical workaround is an `AngularGradient` + rotation + masking + blur — which animates the host view's hierarchy on every frame, and still doesn't look right on rounded corners.

 Beam renders the whole effect in a single `[[ stitchable ]]` Metal shader per size variant.
 The beam's geometry, palette, inner glow, stroke, and bloom all live on the GPU.
 SwiftUI just ticks a `TimelineView` and hands the shader the current time.
-No image assets, no `CADisplayLink`, no offscreen passes.

 ## Install